ToanToan110/CustomerLifeTimeValue/README.md

 - Part 6: [A/B Testing](https://github.com/ToanToan110/A-B-Testing)

 # About this Project
-**Customer Life Time Value (CLV):** The value that customers bring during their time of operation.
-Determine which customers are worth investing in and exploiting.
+**Customer Life Time Value (CLV):** This is an measure that represents the total profit earned throughout a customer life cycle, determine which customers are worth investing in and exploiting.
-Businesses need to calculate the CLV index to determine which customer groups bring high value.

-=> Provide appropriate marketing strategies to optimize profits and costs.
-This Notebook show the way to determine which customer groups bring value (high CLV) and provide techniques to identify and group CLV, select appropriate machine learning models to classify high-CLV groups.
+If we can measure the future value our customer will provide, we can both regulate our relationship with them and adopt a more value-added approach for the medium to long term within our company.

+=> This will also play a significant role in determining the budget allocated for marketing activities

 ## Prerequisites